-- Findings concerning for progression of disease include: - Worsening symptoms such as pain or dyspnea - ▶ Evidence of worsening or new disease on physical examination - ▶ Declining performance status - Unexplained weight loss - ▶ Increasing alkaline phosphatase, alanine aminotransferase (ALT), aspartate transaminase (AST), or bilirubin - ▶ Hypercalcemia - ▶ New radiographic abnormality or increase in the size of pre-existing radiographic abnormality - ▶ New areas of abnormality on functional imaging (eg, bone scan, PET/CT) - ▶ Increasing tumor markers (eg, carcinoembryonic antigen [CEA], CA 15-3, CA 27.29)^a
+- Findings concerning for progression of disease include: - Worsening symptoms such as pain or dyspnea - ▶ Evidence of worsening or new disease on physical examination - ▶ Declining performance status - ▶ Unexplained weight loss - ▶ Increasing alkaline phosphatase, alanine aminotransferase (ALT), aspartate transaminase (AST), or bilirubin - ▶ Hypercalcemia - ▶ New radiographic abnormality or increase in the size of pre-existing radiographic abnormality - ▶ New areas of abnormality on functional imaging (eg, bone scan, PET/CT) - ▶ Increasing tumor markers (eg, carcinoembryonic antigen [CEA], CA 15-3, CA 27.29)a

-Note: This is the NCCN Guidelines: Poland Edition, For definitions, see page DEF-1.
+Note: All recommendations are category 2A unless otherwise indicated.
+This is the NCCN Guidelines: Poland Edition, For definitions, see page DEF-1.